How to Split Rent When You Live With a Couple

 2. Create a Per Room Average

-Let’s say that you and your four roommates live in a three-bedroom house that costs $2,000 a month.
+Let’s say you and your four roommates live in a three-bedroom house that costs $2,000 a month.
 You’ll each take a piece of paper and write down every room’s value.
 For instance, maybe you’d like to pay $800 for the biggest bedroom and $600 for the smaller two.
-However, your other roommate thinks that they’re worth $1,000 and $500 instead.
+However, your other roommate thinks they’re worth $1,000 and $500 instead.
 Likewise, the couple may have different estimates.

 Once everyone has gathered their numbers, find the average of every room.
 Then, use that figure to calculate each person’s rent.
 If the couple chose the most spacious room, they’d agree to pay $900 a month.
 They may want to contribute $450 each.
 That system covers everyone’s perception of what’s fair and what’s not.